-War ended the colony; exile scattered the Acadians.
+War ended the colonyand exile scattered the Acadians.
 Then, the second chapter of Maine’s Acadian history began.
-In 1785, 16 Acadian families fled Fredericton, New Brunswick – pushed out, ironically, by American Tories who’d fled the American Revolution.
+In 1785, 16 Acadian families fled Fredericton, New Brunswick—pushed out, ironically, by American Tories who’d fled the American Revolution.
 The Acadian families traveled up the St. John River and resettled in St. David, in northern Aroostook County.
-The St. David Cross, which marks their landing site, is part of the Madawaska Historic Center.
-Also here are the Tante Blanche Museum, honoring an Acadian folk hero who fed many families during the Great Depression; the Albert Homestead; and a 19th-century one-room schoolhouse.
+You can see the St. David Cross, which marks their landing site, at the Madawaska Historic Center.

-Immerse yourself in Acadian culture at the annual Acadian Festival, a multi-day party that includes a reunion of one, or more, of Maine’s Acadian founding families.
-Some years, more than 5,000 far-flung descendents have returned from around the globe.
-An even bigger party will occur in 2014, when the World Acadian Congress convenes in the St. John Valley.
+You can also immerse yourself in Acadian culture at the annual Acadian Festival in Madawaska in June.
+This multi-day party includes a reunion of one or more of Maine’s Acadian founding families—some years, more than 5,000 far-flung descendents have returned from around the globe.
+An even bigger party will occur in August of 2014, when the World Acadian Congress convenes in the St. John Valley.

-An excellent companion when touring the St. John Valley is Voici the Valley Cultureway a guidebook and CD highlighting the heritage and sites.
-Other good resources are the Acadian Archives at the University of Maine at Fort Kent and the National Park Service publication Acadian Culture in Maine which also has expanded online resources.
+While touring the St. John Valley, you might want to consult Voici the Valley Cultureway, a guidebook and CD highlighting the heritage and sites.
+Other good resources include the Acadian Archives at the University of Maine at Fort Kent and the National Park Service publication Acadian Culture in Maine, which also has expanded online resources.